 This confidence will be developed when you backtest your strategy too often, by testing it on the large numbers of setups on various charts.

 The number one reason forex traders fail is that most forex traders are not experts.
 Most of them begin trading with very less or no experience.

 When any of the setups go wrong, they abandon their trading system, and they fail.

 Only an experienced forex trader knows how to overcome or tackle a certain situation because they have experienced and have dealt with this thing before and know how to tackle it.

 The only way to become an expert is to practice and spend as much time as possible studying the chart and practicing your trading system.

-This will not only help you spot your setups easily but also help you to tackle the difficult situation more effectively.
+This will not only help you spot your setups easily but also help you to tackle difficult situations more effectively.

-Backtesting trading is an essential aspect of forex trading, and every trader, whether he is a beginner or has an experienced should consider backtesting forex in order to improve his trading and make consistent profits.
+Backtesting trading is an essential aspect of forex trading, and every trader, whether he is a beginner or has experience should consider backtesting forex in order to improve his trading and make consistent profits.